xiyingchen/Home-Credit-Default-Risk/README.md

 Raw data is not included in this repository due to file size limits.

-Please download the Home Credit Default Risk dataset from Kaggle and place the files in: https://www.kaggle.com/competitions/home-credit-default-risk/data
+Please download the Home Credit Default Risk dataset from the Kaggle competition page: https://www.kaggle.com/competitions/home-credit-default-risk/data

 Main data sources include: